nmchenry01/node-video-api/README.md

 ### AWS

-The first requirement is that your machine have a ".aws" folder containing AWS credentials and configs installed at your home directory.
-This is due to the fact that this code is meant to be deployed to an AWS account, and Terraform using the credentials in its deployment process.
+The first requirement is that your machine have a ".aws" folder containing AWS credentials and configs installed in your home directory.
+This is due to the fact that this code is meant to be deployed to AWS, and Terraform uses the credentials in its deployment process.

 While the folder can be can be created manually, it is easier to install the AWS CLI tool following these directions: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html.
 Once you have installed the AWS CLI, run the command `aws configure` and follow the prompts by filling in information specific to your AWS account.
 This will require you to create an AWS IAM user in your account with programmatic access.
 For help, see this guide: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html.